capedigital/midjourney-control-plugin/README.md

 4. Run: `npm install` (first time only)
 5. Run: `npm start`

-The server will start on `http://localhost:43110`
+The server will start on `http://localhost:43110` (localhost-only for security)

+**🔒 Security Note**: The server only accepts connections from your own computer (localhost).
+It's not accessible from your network or the internet, making it safe to run.

 ### API Endpoints